 The study of female labor supply is quite common in economic empirical research and usually done with (log-) linear additive models using indicators for which the above mentioned set of variables is typical, see e.g. Mroz (1987), Blundell, Duncan, Meghir (1998), Strøm and Wagenhals (1991) or any Handbook of Labor Economics.
 Among them, especially Mroz (1987) investigated the sensitivity against model specification in this context and found tremendous differences in results depending on the particular specification.
 A first natural generalization would be to allow the additive components to be non-(log-)linear.
 Exactly this we now want to investigate.
-Later, we will additionally have a look at the additivity assumption.
+Later, we will additionally have a look on the additivity assumption.

-Since some of these explanatory variables are not only discrete but have even less then 10 different values observed (e.g. for children and unemployment rate of country - there are only five countries in East Germany), we have to choose respectively low $j_k(n)$ (the highest considered wavelet level for k-th component) to avoid overparametrization in this component, see Remark 3.
+Since some of these explanatory variables are not only discrete but have even less then 10 different realizations observed (e.g. for children and unemployment rate of country there are only five countries in East Germany), we have to choose respectively low j_n to avoid overparametrization in this component, see Remark 3.
 Therefore we chose $j_6(n) = 2$ for X_6 , $j_7(n) = 2$ for X_7 , and for X_8 (number of children) only $j_8(n) = 1$.
 For X_1, X_2, X_3, X_4 and X_5 we chose $j_n = 4$.
 These are also the functions of interest we want to analyze.